 I'm a population geneticist and computational biologist on the research team at 23andMe.
 My research interests revolve around empirical and theoretical aspects of computational phylogenetics and population genetics.
 I did my PhD at UC Berkeley in computational evolutionary biology.

 I've developed ancestral state reconstruction and stochastic character mapping functionality in the RevBayes project.
-In RevBayes I've also worked on state-dependent speciation and extinction models of discrete character evolution.
+In RevBayes I've also worked on state-dependent speciation and extinction models and other birth-death processes.
 I'm broadly interested in mathematical models of evolution and applying them with Bayesian inference.

 I'm developing fast and efficient identity-by-descent (IBD) inference methods as well as models that use IBD to make estimates about population history.
 Additionally I work on models that bridge coalescent and phylogenetic theory to infer the genome wide history of entire species.